babelsociety/website/content/blog/in-depth-economy/index.md

 Others will help and follow, but it's up to each of us to improve our community. **Don't wait for others, act!**

-### Mindful consumption

-In a society committed to consumerism, where having luxurious products is a status symbol, a way to put yourself above others, to feel as if we were better than others, universal free consumption can't exist because it is in stark contrast with its exclusiveness principle.
-The main characteristic of luxury is in fact that very few people can afford it, otherwise it will just be mundane.

-However consumerism main reason to exists is the need to sell as much as possible.
-Selling products in a market economy is the only way to get money, and through money we improve our lives.
-By removing profits from the picture, we eliminate the whole issue of consumerism.
-There is no reasons for a person to sell many more products than necessary, thus there is no reason to trick people in consuming more than they need.

-Thanks to these fundamental changes we create a system that naturally foster mindful consumption, where we take all that we need to live a meaningful life but no more.

-More importantly, if everyone consume what they need, we minimize the risk of artificial shortages caused by hoarding and wasting of resources.

-It also have the positive side effect to reduce pollution by both reducing overall amount of goods produced and the related waste.
-Just think of how much we could save by

 ### Prediction

 Because we track everything, once we accrue enough data we can statistically predict future consumption for each product and adapt our production accordingly.